eylonK14/SystemProgramming2_Ex4/README.md

 DFSIterator<T> begin_dfs_scan()
 DFSIterator<T> end_dfs_scan()
 void drawTree(sf::RenderWindow &window)
+friend std::ostream &operator<<(std::ostream &stream, const AnyTree<T, N> &other)

 /* K-ary/Binary tree specialization - only difference is in the implementation:
 The InOrder, PreOrder, PostOrder traversals are not available to K-ary trees, so they're implemented using the DFSIterator */